open-policy-agent/vscode-opa/README.md

 * Run Tests in Workspace
 * Toggle Coverage in Workspace
 * Toggle Coverage of Selections
-* Start and show messages from the [Regal](https://docs.styra.com/regal) Language server
+* Use the [Regal](https://docs.styra.com/regal) Language server for:
+  * Linting of Rego files and Code Action fixes
+  * Formatting on save
+  * Goto definition
+  * Inlay hints for built-in functions
+  * Hover for docs on built-in functions
+  * Code folding for Rego files

 ![Use of the extension to lint and eval Rego code](https://raw.githubusercontent.com/open-policy-agent/vscode-opa/master/eval.gif)